Part-2: The Post-War Years

 - Supported the development of semiconductors and superconductors.

-However, fragmenting the discussion of quantum physics into such specific topic is not necessarily helpful to somebody trying to understand how all the various ‘mechanisms’ of quantum theory fit together within the ‘big picture’ of science.
+However, fragmenting the discussion of quantum physics into such specific topics is not necessarily helpful to somebody trying to understand how all the various ‘mechanisms’ of quantum theory fit together within the ‘big picture’ of science.
 In this respect, we shall first focus on how quantum mechanics continued to develop, as a science, in the post-war years, after which we might be in a better position to consider some of the wider philosophical debates that still surround this subject to this day.
 However, before expending too much time and effort on trying to understand any more details linked to the post-war developments of quantum physics, many people might want to ask a simple and straightforward question:

 What is the current status of quantum theory?

-To which the simple and straightforward answer might be ‘ useful, but not proven ’.
+To which the simple and straightforward answer might be ‘useful, but not proven ’.
 It can be said to be ‘useful’ in that it has undoubtedly provided some profound insights into the quantum realm, especially in the field of particle physics.
 However, it is ‘not proven’ for the reason that there are still too many nagging doubts that the insights it has provided are limited to describing the effects emerging from an unobserved quantum reality, where the process at work remain essentially unexplained.

 OK, but what has led to this state of affairs?

-Unfortunately, this where the simple and straightforward Q&A stops and where we must start to try and understand the details of some of the post-war developments in quantum theory.
-As has been previous outlined, the pre-war years established many of the foundation principles of quantum mechanics (QM) and relativistic quantum mechanics (RQM) in terms of concepts and mathematic plus an initial philosophical interpretation.
+Unfortunately, this is where the simple and straightforward Q&A stops and where we must start to try and understand the details of some of the post-war developments in quantum theory.
+As has been previously outlined, the pre-war years established many of the foundation principles of quantum mechanics (QM) and relativistic quantum mechanics (RQM) in terms of concepts and mathematic plus an initial philosophical interpretation.
 However, in so doing, it might be said that a change took place in the underlying methodology of science relating to the dependence of physics on mathematics, such that the tangibility of physical reality came to be questioned.
-Therefore, before embarking on the next phase of discussions, it might be worth establishing some reference to semantics underpinning the status of modern quantum theory:
+Therefore, before embarking on the next phase of discussions, it might be worth establishing some reference to the semantics underpinning the status of modern quantum theory:

 - A ‘conjecture’ is a proposition, which while unproven, is thought to be true.